Logiqx/gps-guides/guidance/coros/issues/README.md

 There are some known recording issues:

-- Newer watches such as the VERTIX 2 can record the GNSS data in a way that leads to [fantasy alphas](https://logiqx.github.io/gps-details/devices/coros/alpha/) on GP3S.
+- Newer watches such as the APEX 2 Pro, APEX 2 Pro and VERTIX 2 can record the GNSS data in a way that leads to [fantasy alphas](https://logiqx.github.io/gps-details/devices/coros/alpha/) on GP3S.